+Sunscreens have come under increasing scrutiny ever since FDA research revealed that ingredients in these skin creams can be absorbed into the body.
 On July 14, 2021, the Johnson & Johnson drug company announced that it was yanking “…all lots of five NEUTROGENA® and AVEENO® aerosol sunscreen product lines to the consumer level.
 Internal testing identified low levels of benzene in some samples of the products.
-Consumers should stop using the affected products…” How could it be that such prominent brands of sunscreens are contaminated with benzene, a human carcinogen?
+Consumers should stop using the affected products…” How could it be that such prominent brands of sunscreens are contaminated with benzene or another human carcinogen?

 The Never-Ending Recalls!

 Are you getting fed up with stories about drug contamination?
 We certainly are.
 First it was all about recalls of blood pressure meds containing carcinogens called nitrosamines.
 Then the heartburn medicine ranitidine (Zantac) was found to contain a probable carcinogen called NDMA.
 Some metformin products prescribed for diabetes also had nitrosamines.
 Then, the same company that discovered so many problems with our drug supply also discovered that certain sunscreens are contaminated.
 The culprit: BENZENE!

 “Benzene is among the 20 most widely used chemicals in the United States.
 It is used mainly as a starting material in making other chemicals, including plastics, lubricants, rubbers, dyes, detergents, drugs, and pesticides.”